pqrs/rssnotifier/README.md

 And, at least, one of these:

-* A Facebook personal or fan page
+* A Facebook personal or fan page and a Facebook application to connect with
-* A Twitter account
+* A Twitter account and a Twitter application to connect with
 * A Telegram account and a Telegram bot
 * An Android application